 - B. The supervisor will discuss the evaluation with the employee.
 The employee will have the opportunity to provide feedback on the evaluation.
 The discussion may include such topics as: - 1.
 Reviewing the employee's position description and updating, if necessary. - 2.
 Reviewing the employee's performance. - 3.
-Identifying ways the employee may improve his or her performance. - 4.
+Identifying ways the employee may improve their performance. - 4.
 Identifying performance goals and expectations for the next review period. - 5.
-Identifying employee training and development needs. - C. The performance evaluation process will include, but not be limited to, a written performance evaluation on the forms used by the College, the employee's signature acknowledging receipt of the forms, and any comments by the

-- employee.
-A copy of the final performance evaluation, including any employee or reviewer comments, will be provided to the employee. - D. If an employee disagrees with his or her performance evaluation, the employee may attach a rebuttal to the document within ninety (90) days of acknowledging receipt. - E. The performance evaluation process is subject to the grievance procedure in Article 25. - F. Performance evaluations may be used as one element in determining discipline, transfer, and promotion. - G. Any changes to the College's adopted evaluation forms will be presented to the Union for its recommendations prior to implementation.
-Employee participation in the development of evaluation materials and rating factors is encouraged.
+Identifying employee training and development needs. - C. The performance evaluation process will include, but not be limited to, a written performance evaluation on the forms used by the College, the employee's signature acknowledging receipt of the forms, and any comments by the employee.
+A copy of the final performance evaluation, including any employee or reviewer comments, will be provided to the employee. - D. If an employee disagrees with their performance evaluation, the employee may attach a rebuttal to the document within ninety (90) days of acknowledging receipt. - E. The performance evaluation process is subject to the grievance procedure in Article 25. - F. Performance evaluations may be used as one element in determining discipline, transfer, and promotion. - G. Any substantive_changes to the College's adopted evaluation forms will be presented_provided_to to the Union for_its_recommendations_prior_to implementation.
+Employee participation in the development of evaluation materials and rating factors is encouraged Training on performance evaluations will be offered to all employees under this agreement.